Krillh/Airzlinshire/Misc/Monus Tome Monks.md

 ---
 sticker: lucide//file
 ---
+#Monus

 > Also read → [[Tomes]]
 # Who are the Monus Tome Monks?
 They are a group of monks who make tomes for the Monus Kingdom.
 Monus' power comes from the making of tomes, and being the only Kingdom that can make them.
 The process of fabricating tomes is a heavily guarded secret by the Tome Monks and the Monus kingdom.

 ### Monk Training